mainawycliffe/go-graphql-news-feed-subscription/README.md

 This is a demo to demonstrate [GraphQL Subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/).
 The backend is build using Golang while the frontend is build using Flutter.

+To demo GraphQL Subscriptions, I went with a very simple news feed example.
+As new posts are being added (shared), you can subscribe and get them in real time.
+With such a simple example, it is easy to add new post using GraphiQL and watch them show up in the app in real time.

 ## Backend

 To run the backend, you can use [docker compose](https://docs.docker.com/compose/), simply run `docker-compose up -d --build` at the root directory.